 Christy said “We were so lucky to be able to have a wedding planner assist us design and navigate all things wedding and design for our day”

-Penelope was a wonderful wedding planner, she worked tirelessly with us to ensure that our vision became a reality, nothing was ever too much trouble.
+Penelope was a wonderful wedding planner, she worked tirelessly with us to ensure that our vision became a reality, nothing was ever too much trouble and we adored working with her.
 We had always wanted something unusual for our wedding.
-She had a fabulous grasp on how to develop concepts and make them unique and then layer the design ideas in to our venue.
-We were blown away by how beautiful but effortless everything looked on the day and how it blended so well with the venue.
+She had a fabulous grasp on how to develop concepts and make them unique and reflective of us but also layer the design ideas into our venue.
+We were blown away by how beautiful but effortless everything looked on the day and how it blended in so well with the venue.

 Christy & Derek’s Little Black Book